Do you want to improve the security of your Flatsome theme-powered WooCommerce website?

-WooCommerce based online stores are supported with regular updates from WordPress.
-These upgraded versions gets regular security fixes, as vulnerabilities are detected in the existing core.
+WooCommerce-based online stores are supported with regular updates from WordPress.
+These upgraded versions get regular security fixes, as vulnerabilities are detected in the existing core.

 It is not just the version of WooCommerce that needs to be updated.
 You should also keep your themes and plugins updated apart from updating WordPress core.
-An outdated older version plugin might have security issues that have been resolved in the recent version.
+An outdated older plugin might resolve security issues in the recent version.

 Software updates are essential and unavoidable.
-When you are running your website on the latest software version, that means you have the latest security updates as well.
+You have the latest security updates when running your website on the latest software version.

 Building an online store with WooCommerce is gaining popularity across the globe.
-At the same time, attackers and spammers are working hard to get your websites access.
+At the same time, attackers and spammers are working hard to get your website access.

-It is highly recommended that, you must spend enough time and money on upgrading the safety and security features of your WooCommerce stores.
+It is highly recommended that you spend enough time and money on upgrading the safety and security features of your WooCommerce stores.